salesforcecli/plugin-data/messages/data.export.resume.md

 # description

-When the original "data export bulk" command either times out or is run with the --async flag, it displays a job ID.
+When the original "data export bulk" command times out it displays a job ID.
 To see the status and get the results of the bulk export, run this command by either passing it the job ID or using the --use-most-recent flag to specify the most recent bulk export job.

 # flags.job-id.summary